Vox Dei (band): Revival and break-up (1978–1981)

 After the Ciegos de Siglos Tour, in late 1977, Fernández and Díaz left the band due to CBS's decision to finish contractual bonds with the group.

 In early 1978, Ricardo Soulé returned to the band, and with his bandmates, appeared at the Teatro Estrellas (Buenos Aires) with several shows where they received positive reviews from the press.
 In October, Vox Dei signed to Polydor Records and started work on their new album Gata de Noche, which was released in December 1978 and proved to be a successful album for the group.
 Slowly the differences between the musicians started to grow during the making of a conceptual new album about El Cid, but Polydor refused to produce it.

 During 1980, Vox Dei decided to embark on a local tour titled 10 años de la Biblia performing his classic masterpiece La Biblia.
 Finally, tensions began to appear between Ricardo Soulé and Willy Quiroga, and on 25 April 1981, Vox Dei performed a farewell show at the Estadio Obras Sanitarias.

-After the split, Ricardo Soulé returned to his solo career, releasing in 1982 Romances de Gesta, with some material that wasn't used on the failed El Cid LP; while Willy Quiroga formed a new band: Destroyer, with Palo Penayo on guitar and vocals, Beto Topini (later JAF and La Torre drummer) and Luis Valenti on keyboards.
+After the split, Ricardo Soulé returned to his solo career, releasing in 1982 Romances de Gesta, with some material that was not used on the failed El Cid LP; while Willy Quiroga formed a new band: Destroyer, with Palo Penayo on guitar and vocals, Beto Topini (later JAF and La Torre drummer) and Luis Valenti on keyboards.
 The band toured regularly through 1982, and recorded a self-titled album that same year.

 Rubén Basoalto formed another band with Vox Dei former members Enrique "Avellaneda" Díaz and Raúl Fernández called Rompeaces, then Basoalto played along with Willy Quiroga in the same band.